Kusume Rumal

 The film received critical acclaim for its story, portrayal of class discrimination, performance of the cast, especially Bhuwan K.C., and the chartbuster music.
 The movie was a big commercial success and went on to become the highest grossing Nepali film of all time, a record it held for 16 years until it was broken by another Tulsi Ghimire film, Darpan Chaya.
-The film's songs with music by Ranjit Gazmer were all huge hits and are remembered till today.
+The film's songs, composed by Ranjit Gazmer, were all huge hits and are remembered till today.
 The film's music album is considered one of the best music albums ever made.
 In 2009, the son of the producer of this film directed Kusume Rumal 2, which was the story of the second generation of the original cast.
 Both Tripti Nadakar and Neer Shah acted in minor roles as an ode to the original film.

 Storyline

 The film is a triangular love story about Amar (Udit Narayan) and Suniti (Tripti Nadakar) who are collegemates and lovers.
 When she returns to her hometown, she spends some time with Arjun (Bhuwan K.C.) who works at her house; without her knowledge; he falls for her.
 The rest of the story is about the conclusion of this love story when another classmate of Suniti's college forcibly tries to marry her.